wakoIniad/disclouds/readme.md

             }
         },
         token:"Your token is here",
-        server:"Your Server ID (This server id's server will be a database)" });
+        server:"Your Server ID (The server will be used as a database)" });

     /**